Ursawarlord/IntroductionToRobotics/README.md

   <summary> Homework 1 (21-28 October 2021) </summary>

  #### RGB led and Potentiometers
++ **Technical details**:

-+ **Technical Task**: Use a separate potentiometer in controlling each of the color of the RGB led (Red, Green and Blue).
-The control must be done with digital electronics (aka you must read the value of the potentiometer with Arduino, and write a mapped value to each of the pins connected to the led.
+  Homework is using 3 separate potentiometers in controlling each of the color of the RGB led (Red, Green and Blue) done with digital electronics (Arduino).

 |**Components**:|1 RBG led| 3 potentiometers| resistors|and wires (per logic)|
 |---|---|---|---|---|